 The Findlay lab employs cutting-edge technologies to unravel Embryonic Stem (ES) cell signalling networks (Williams et al, Cell Rep 2016, Fernandez-Alonso et al, EMBO Rep 2017; Bustos et al, Cell Rep 2018), culminating in our recent discovery of the ERK5 pathway as an exciting new regulator of ES cell pluripotency.
-In order to uncover functions of ERK5 in ES cells, this project will deploy global proteomic and phosphoproteomic profiling.
-Novel ERK5 substrates and transcriptional networks will be characterised using biochemical and ES cell biology approaches.
+In order to uncover functions of ERK5 in ES cells, this project will deploy global quantitative phosphoproteomic, proteomic and transcriptomic (RNA-SEQ) profiling.

 Membranes and their protein organization are a frontier in our understanding of cell biology.
-We will focus on polarized trafficking and asymmetric cell division as a model to uncover fundamental mechanisms in biology.
-This project aims to answer mechanistic questions in 1) the regulation of protein structural mechanics in polarized trafficking, 2) and the consequences and fundamental differences in this pathway’s organization between distinct tissues in development.
-Our philosophy is to address big-picture questions of challenging biology in a hypothesis-driven research project.
+We focus on polarized trafficking as a model to uncover fundamental mechanisms in the organization of structures at membranes.
+We aim to understand the role of protein complexes including the exocyst.
+This project seeks to answer mechanistic questions regarding 1) the regulation of protein structural mechanics in polarized trafficking, 2) and the consequences of signaling on this pathway and its organization.

 Intellectual disability (ID) and associated developmental delay are severe neurodevelopmental conditions that affect approximately 1% of the world population.
 5% -10% of ID cases are due to mutations in genes located on the X chromosome.
 One of the genes shown to co-segregate with X-linked intellectual disability (XLID) in twelve patients is the gene ogt.
 Ogt encodes an essential enzyme, the O-GlcNAc transferase, which catalyses an abundant nucleocytoplasmic post-transcriptional modification O-GlcNAcylation.